-In Congress, Bernie has fought tirelessly for working families, focusing on the shrinking middle class and growing gap between the rich and poor.
-The Almanac of American Politics calls him a “practical and successful legislator.”
-As chairman of the Senate’s Committee on Veterans’ Affairs, Bernie worked across the aisle to “bridge Washington’s toxic partisan divide and cut one of the most significant deals in years,” according to Congressional Quarterly.
-In 2015, Bernie was tapped to serve as the Democratic Caucus’ ranking member on the Senate Budget Committee.
+In Congress, Bernie has fought tirelessly for working families, focusing on the shrinking middle class and growing gap between the rich and everyone else.
+Bernie has been called a “practical and successful legislator” and he was dubbed the “amendment king” in the House of Representatives for passing more amendments than any other member of Congress.
+As chairman of the Senate Committee on Veterans’ Affairs, Bernie worked across the aisle to “bridge Washington’s toxic partisan divide and cut one of the most significant deals in years.”
+In 2015, Democratic leadership tapped Bernie to serve as the caucus’ ranking member on the Senate Budget Committee.

 Bernie lives in Burlington, Vermont with his wife Jane.
 He has four children and seven grandchildren.

 Bernie Sanders is a Democratic candidate for President of the United States.
 He is serving his second term in the U.S. Senate after winning re-election in 2012 with 71 percent of the vote.
 Sanders previously served as mayor of Vermont’s largest city for eight years before defeating an incumbent Republican to be the sole congressperson for the state in the U.S. House of Representatives.
 He lives in Burlington, Vermont with his wife Jane and has four children and seven grandchildren.